integreat-io/map-transform/README.md

 import type { Transformer } from 'map-transform/types'
 ```

-The most usefull types will probably be `Transformer` and `MapDefinition`.
+The most usefull types will probably be `Transformer`, that you should use when
+writing your own transformer, and `TransformDefinition`, that types the full
+definition format of MapTransform.

 Data given to and returned from MapTransform is typed as `unknown`, as we can't
 know what it will be, and to signal that it should be typed by the user.